-Thumb arthritis is one of the most common forms of osteoarthritis that affects the hands.
+The thumb is one of the most common locations in the hand affected by osteoarthritis.
 This condition develops as the cartilage of the thumb joint wears away and no longer allows the joint to glide smoothly.
 Thumb arthritis can be extremely painful, resulting in swelling, decreased strength, and diminished range of motion.
 Fortunately, Dr. Jeffrey M. Jacobson offers comprehensive treatment options for thumb arthritis at his Westchester, NY-area practice.
 If you suffer from thumb arthritis and would like to learn more about your treatment options, please contact our office to schedule a consultation with Dr. Jacobson.

 When you visit our practice for a consultation for your thumb arthritis, Dr. Jacobson will determine how to customize treatment based on the severity of your symptoms.
 Often, he can use non-surgical treatments such as braces and hand therapy to provide relief.
 These methods can be used to improve movement, encourage proper positioning of the thumb basal joint, and allow some of the inflammation to heal, taking away some of the pain.